 Strategic development of multi-use villages allows for more living, office and retail space.
-That is why smart redevelopment in the Bare Hills Community will allow for an economic jumpstart.
+That is why smart redevelopment in the Bare Hills Community, such as the Bluestem development, will allow for an economic jumpstart.
 As development in Baltimore City and the Washington Metropolitan area shows, these small cities in a microcosm of mixed-use spaces are the future for living and business ventures and help to revitalize the surrounding communities and their economies.

 Trends show that baby boomers and millennials alike seem to flock to multi-use spaces such as those like The Rotunda and Remington Row.
 Recently, baby boomers have made some of the greatest impacts in the retail market—as boomers seek to downsize, and millennials look to enjoy the best of both worlds offered in a “surban” mixed-use village, it is essential for developers to mindfully focus on redevelopment to fit these societal needs.

-There is currently a major opportunity for growth in the Bare Hills community in terms of retail and rental living spaces.
+There is currently a major opportunity for growth in the Bare Hills and Lake Roland communities in terms of retail and rental living spaces.
 The Bluestem development team seeks to make improvements to the community through a multi-use space that will provide an answer to these needs, as well as provide community members safer and more convenient access to the beloved Lake Roland park.

 A Commitment to Maintaining the Local Community